authelia/authelia/docs/suites.md

 ### Run tests of non-running suite

-However, if no suite is running and you still want to test a particular suite like *high-availability*.
+However, if no suite is running and you still want to test a particular suite like *HighAvailability*.
 You can do so with the next command:

-    authelia-scripts suites test high-availability
+    authelia-scripts suites test HighAvailability

-This command will run the tests for the *high-availability* suite.
+This command will run the tests for the *HighAvailability* suite.
 Beware that running tests of a non-running suite implies the tests run against the distributable version of Authelia instead of the current development version.
 If you made some patches, you must build the distributable version before running the test command: